Leaving site w/ multiple users

 In a pinch, someone on the back end can probably take care of this if I submit a Redmine ticket or a Help Email, but it might be more helpful just to have a button or something next to "visit" on the My Sites page (for example).

-#2 Updated by Paul Hebert 11 months ago
+#2 Updated by Paul Hebert about 1 year ago

 I've made lists of the sites below.